-1075 Psychology or Death, Dying,
+1075 Psychology of Death, Dying,

 and Bereavement Lec.
 3 Lab.
 0 Cr.
-3 Prerequisite: ENGL 1001 or permission of An applied survey course with instructor. particular emphasis on humanistic perspectives, adjustment mechanisms, self growth, and development of a personal philosophy of death.
+3 Prerequisite: ENGL 1001 or permission of instructor.
+An applied survey course with particular emphasis on humanistic perspectives, adjustment mechanisms, self growth, development of a personal philosophy of death.
 Discussion of the historical, legal, medical and moral aspects of death, the psychological process of dying, and bereavement and grief.
-Although this course may be taken as a general elective, it satisfy neither psychology requirements nor psychology electives.
+Although this course may be taken as a general elective, it satisfy neither psychology dearee requirements nor psychology electives.

-2000 ♦ Introduction to
+2000 ◆ Introduction

-Prerequisite: ENGL 1001.
+to Psychology Lec.
+3 Lab.
+0 Cr.
+3 Prerequisite: ENGL 1001.
 A survey course with emphasis on introducing the student to the understanding, prediction, and control of behavior.